ShreeveshKumar/testapp/README.md

 # Project Name

 ## Overview
-This project is an Electron app that requires both a backend and frontend setup.
+This project is an Electron app that  requires frontend setup.
 Follow the steps below to quickly clone and run the app using a simplified approach.

 ## Prerequisites
 Before you begin, make sure you have the following installed: